Autumn Family Fun in Kentucky

 Other Fall Fun

-Take a fall hayride through a safari at the Dutch Country Safari Park in Hart County to view exotic animals such as zebra, wildebeest, water buffalo, camels and more!
-Then meet and feed the animals, buy a pumpkin and take a kiddie train ride.
-In Louisville, take the whole family to the annual Boo at the Zoo on weekend evenings in October for trick-or-treating and more Halloween fun!
+Take a fall hayride through a safari at the Dutch Country Safari Park in Hart County to view exotic animals, such as zebra, wildebeest, water buffalo, camels and more.
+Then, meet and feed the animals, buy a pumpkin and take a kiddie train ride.
+In Louisville, take the whole family to the annual Boo at the Zoo on weekend evenings in October for trick-or-treating and more Halloween fun.

 On select nights in October, Whispering Woods Riding Stables in Georgetown offers haunted wagon rides deep into the woods.
 The thrilling tour through the dark Kentucky night will be an exciting experience for the whole family.